 Tips for Using a Pressure Washer

-Using a gas pressure washer is not complicated, but it’s always worth reading the owner’s manual thoroughly to gain a complete understanding of your machine.
+Using a modern gas pressure washer is not complicated, but it’s always worth reading the owner’s manual thoroughly to gain a complete understanding of your machine.
 It’s important to know how to turn it off quickly if there is a problem.

 - Always consider safety, both your own and others’.
 Never point a pressure washer at anyone.
 Wear gloves and eye protection.